How to Observe

 • What to Observe

 • We'll show you how to pick targets and plan your own exoplanet observations.
 You can look up which exoplanets will be visible at or near your location using the Swarthmore Transit Finder.
 We list exoplanets that will be visible in different regions of the world.
-We also have observing campaigns related to upcoming James Webb Space Telescope observations, so that you can help professional astronomers use JWST time more efficiently, freeing up time for other astronomers to make observations.
+We also have observing campaigns related to upcoming missions, so that you can help professional astronomers use time more efficiently, freeing up time for other astronomers to make observations.

 If you do not have your own telescope (or if it is light polluted or cloudy where you live)